apoorvadudani/Positioning-Popular-Consumer-Electronics-Brands-Using-Principal-Component-Analysis/README.md

 Such ratings are collected for all the combinations of adjectives and brands of interest.

-The data here comprise simulated ratings of 10 brands on 9 adjectives (“performance,” “leader,” “latest,” “fun,” and so forth), for N = 100 simulated respondents.
+The multidimensional data here comprise simulated ratings of 10 brands on 9 adjectives (“performance,” “leader,” “latest,” “fun,” and so forth), for N = 100 simulated respondents.

 <img width="553" alt="Screenshot 2024-03-06 at 7 50 50 PM" src="https://github.com/apoorvadudani/Principal-Component-Analysis-/assets/113878059/e054863f-59cd-4e7f-9f81-c232a3adc3bf">